Sampling from Bayesian Neural Network Posteriors with Symmetric Minibatch Splitting Langevin Dynamics: Methodology

 \section{Methodology}

-In this section, we first review sampling through kinetic Langevin integrators.
-We begin with a brief overview, before discussing a particular splitting order scheme, which is UBU.
-We will then discuss the extension of UBU to stochastic gradients before introducing our new method which we refer to as SMS-UBU, which is presented in algorithmic form.
+In this section, we first review sampling using kinetic Langevin integrators.
+We begin with a brief overview, before discussing a particular splitting scheme, (UBU).
+We will then discuss the extension of UBU to stochastic gradients before introducing a new method referred to as SMS-UBU, which is presented in algorithmic form.